frc-5160-the-chargers/5160-docs/docs/software/command-based-programming/introduction.md

-# Intro to Command-based Programming
+# Intro to Command-Based Programming

 Command-based programming is the most popular programming framework for FRC teams due to it's ease of use and simplicity.